skyscrapers/terraform-ebs-snapshot-replicator/README.md

 Note that when working with encrypted EBS snapshots, the Lambda function running in the `target` account that performs the copy operation will need access to the KMS key used to encrypt the original snapshot in the `source` account.
 Setting the appropriate key policy on the used KMS keys falls out of the scope of this module, as the policy block needs to be defined within the `aws_kms_key` resource used to create the key.
 You can know more about how to share a KMS key with different AWS accounts [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html#share-kms-key).

+Also note that this won't work for those snapshots encrypted with the default KMS key of the `source` AWS account, as those snapshots can't be shared with other accounts.

 ## Requirements

 | Name                                                                      | Version   |